7. Graphs on Logarithmic and Semi-Logarithmic Paper

 We also observe a Zipf Distribution when it comes to popularity of pages in Websites.

-For example, out of the most recent 500,000 page views in Interactive Mathematics, the most commonly visited page is the homepage, with 27,855 views.
-The next most common page is the Algebra Introduction, with around 1/2 of the views.
-The 3rd ranked page has about 1/3 of the views of the most popular page.
+For example, out of a sample of 500,000 page views in Interactive Mathematics, the most commonly visited page was the homepage, with 27,855 views.
+The next most common page was the Algebra Introduction, with around 1/2 of the views.
+The 3rd ranked page had about 1/3 of the views of the most popular page.

 Rank Page Frequency